HSBC settles bondholders' claims of Libor manipulation

 Rate rigging has led to billions of dollars of regulatory fines against banks worldwide, along with a slew of private lawsuits like those in the Manhattan federal court.

 The case is In re: Libor-Based Financial Instruments Antitrust Litigation, U.S. District Court, Southern District of New York, No. 11-md-02262.
-(Additional reporting by Jonathan Stempel in New York)
+(Reporting by Brendan Pierson in New York, additional reporting by Jonathan Stempel in New York; Editing by Cynthia Osterman)